-We all cry sometimes when we’re sad or hurt.
-But crying is more than a symptom of sadness; it’s triggered by a range of feelings — from empathy and surprise to anger and grief.
-Not all of these emotions are easy to see, however tears happen to be a common signal.
+While we all cry sometimes when we’re sad or hurt, it’s more than a symptom of sadness.
+Crying can be triggered by a range of feelings — from empathy and surprise to anger and grief.
+And although not all of these emotions are easy to see, tears are usually a common signal.

-And after an altercation with her tutor, Dutch Design Academy graduate Yi-Fei Chen couldn’t keep herself from crying in public.
-Yi-Fei was born in Taiwan, where she was brought up with a strong sense of authority and taught that disagreeing with teachers was rude.
+After an altercation with her tutor, Dutch Design Academy graduate Yi-Fei Chen couldn’t keep herself from crying.
+Born in Taiwan, Yi-Fei was brought up with a strong sense of authority and taught that disagreeing with teachers was rude.
 Thus, this public display made her feel ashamed.
-But the incident led her to come up with a quirky conceptual design project.
+The incident led her to come up with a quirky conceptual design project.

 “The difficulties living as a foreigner in another country lead to high pressures in the study environment,” she said.
 “Those pressures had been building for 18 months before finally reaching a crisis point during one of my midterm presentations.”

 The Tear Gun works by catching tears under the wearer’s eye with a silicon pocket.
-They are then funnelled into a steampunk-like brass system.
-Finally, a small bottle filled with dry ice fixed to the back of the pistol freezes the teardrops into solid bullets; ready to be fired into the face of authority.
+They are then funnelled into a steampunk-like brass system where, finally, a small bottle filled with dry ice fixed to the back of the pistol freezes the teardrops into solid bullets.
+The tears are then ready to be fired into the face of authority.

 At her graduation ceremony, Yi-Fei got to use the gun on her head of department — an opportunity she gladly took.
-The tear bullet luckily didn’t lead to any harm.
-The gun might not be able to physically hurt anyone, but it does offer the owner a sense of emotional release when the trigger is pulled; and often that’s more than enough.
+Luckily didn’t lead to any harm.
+And while the tear gun might not be able to physically hurt anyone, it does offer the owner a sense of emotional release when the trigger is pulled; and often that’s more than enough.